 Rawhide Express Train

-This all-electric, solar-powered trackless train will take Fair guests on excursion rides 12 noon to 6 pm daily, courtesy of SMART.
+This all-electric, solar-powered trackless train will take Fair guests on excursion rides 12 noon to 6pm daily.

 Fair signage is made of recyclable and reusable materials: